Story and setting

 - Humorous and beautiful hand drawn artstyle.

-Triple Topping in 2019 signed with Kowloon Nights to develop and relase the game, and got support from the Danish Game Scheme for the development of Welcome To Elk in 2018.
+Triple Topping in 2019 signed with Kowloon Nights to develop and release Welcome to Elk, and received support from the Danish Game Scheme for the development of Welcome To Elk in 2018.

 - Best Story – Indie Arena Booth Gamescom 2019